 When Allah informed the angels of the creation of Hazrat Adam, they put a matter to Him on why He wanted to form a being who would release and build mischief within the land.
 This wasn’t an objection raised by the angel for they might not dare to object to any scheme or plan of Allah.
 The Quran says:

 “Behold, thy Lord said to the angels: I will be able to create a vicegerent on earth.
 They said: “Wilt thou place therein one who will make mischief therein and bleed (2: 30)

 Allah bestowed knowledge on Hazrat Adam He told the angels to prostrate before Hazrat Adam.
-This shows that knowledge granted by Allah is one in every of the basic principles of superiority of man Over all other creatures who is then considered capable of being the vicegerent of Allah on earth.
+This shows that knowledge granted by Allah is every one of the basic principles of the superiority of man over all other creatures who are then considered capable of being the vicegerent of Allah on earth.

 The Quran says: